ON3VZ/ON3VZ.github.io/_posts/2026-03-23-virtual-fox-hunt.md

 Meet **[FoxWave](https://on3vz.github.io/wld-foxhunt/)** — a browser-based virtual ARDF game I built to bring the fox hunting experience to anyone, anywhere, no licence required, no field required.

 It runs entirely in your browser.
 No install.
 No account.
 Mouse or keyboard, your choice.
-And it is — I say this without exaggeration — surprisingly addictive.
+And it is, I say this without exaggeration, surprisingly addictive.

 ---